 At the end of appointment, all participants are required to make a PowerPoint presentation on their research project.
 They are also required to submit a written report on their research project in the style of a journal in which their mentor publishes.

-Applications for our 2016 program are no longer being accepted.
-Applications for our 2017 program will open September 1, 2016.
-The deadline for receipt of ALL POE 2017 application materials will be February 1, 2017.
-All credentials must be sent to Dr. Gronemeyer (email@example.com) by the university or the recommender, NOT by the applicant.
+Applications for our 2017 program will open October 1, 2016.
+All credentials must be sent to Dr. Gronemeyer (firstname.lastname@example.org) by the university or the recommender, NOT by the applicant.
 Credentials emailed (applicant's name in the subject line, please) by the university or recommender no later than February 1, 2017 will be accepted.
 Letters sent as a PDF attachment to email from the recommender are best.
 If available from the university, electronic transcripts are preferred.
 Completed applications are reviewed on a rolling basis.
 Applicants are urged to get all their credentials in by mid-late December, so that they can be considered for early placement.
 Those applying after January 1 run a high risk of not having all their credentials submitted by the deadline.

 Members of under-represented ethnic minority groups and women are especially encouraged to apply, since a major long-term goal of our program is to increase the diversity of persons engaged in oncology research and practice.
 Under-represented minority sophomores and juniors will be considered for appointment as CURE (Comprehensive Umbrella of Research Experiences) Scholars, in addition to their appointment as a POE student.

 Learn more about St. Jude and our research programs

 Applicants should visit our website to identify departments in which they would like to work.
 Our latest scientific report is available online under related topics.
 See the research button at the top for the list of Academic Departments & Divisions.
 Please note that clinical research matches are reserved for those currently attending medical school.
 The Pediatric Oncology Education Program application must be submitted online.